 Then head out to your favorite shady spot.
-Whether it's hiking in the mountains, up to a waterfall, or down the breezy beach, spending quality time with your special guy (minus everyone's smart phones) will be a most appreciated gift.
+Whether it's hiking in the mountains, up to a waterfall, or down a secluded, breezy beach, spending quality time with your special guy (minus everyone's smart phones) will be a most appreciated gift.

 Consider a nifty, nordic hiking stick pair as an extra gift for your dad or other loved one, and to help burn extra calories.

 Water, Water Everywhere, But Not a Drop to Drink

-You know that drinking plenty of water - clean water - is a great way to stay healthy, keep full (to avoid snacking), and stay hydrated.
-But does dad drink enough water?
+You know that drinking plenty of clean water is a great way to keep healthy, remain full (to avoid snacking) and stay hydrated.
+But does dad (or any us) drink enough water?
 Probably not.

 Maybe he just isn't reminded to drink water each day.
 Consider a BPA-free water bottle for on-the-go and even a water cooler for inside the home.
 Smaller water coolers with purified water can often be found at grocery stores, some big-box retailers, and even online.
 Or order a delivery service that will bring the clean, healthful water to your home as often as you need it.

-While this is not a gift that should be bought without adequate thought and commitment from your dad or special caregiver, a puppy or dog from a shelter is another gift that benefits many.
+While this is not a gift that should be bought without adequate thought and commitment from your dad or special caregiver, a puppy, older dog, or soft kitty from a shelter is another gift that benefits many.
 Our pets give us unconditional love on daily basis.

-And dogs need a walk -- which is good for Pop.
+And dogs need a walk, too -- which is good for your Pop.
 A 30 minute walk every day, fresh air, and lots of new 'dog' friends -- both human and canine -- are just a few of the many benefits of dog ownership.
 Cats can provide a loving companion for older folks who may not have the ability to get out every day for a walk.
 And who can resist that purr.

 Heart Health.
 One Step at A Time.

-There's nothing to keep you walking like an attainable goal.
+There's nothing like a goal to keep you walking.
 And with the tech wearables that can help you track your daily activity, goals are one step closer.
+10,000 steps, anyone?